quantenschaum/ctplot/README.md

         import wsgiref.handlers
         wsgiref.handlers.CGIHandler().run(application)

-Set the following environment variables to configure the directories

-    CTPLOT_BASEDIR=/data
-    CTPLOT_DATADIR=/data/data
-    CTPLOT_CACHEDIR=/data/cache
-    CTPLOT_PLOTDIR=/data/plots
-    CTPLOT_SESSIONDIR=/data/sessions

-It's only neccessary to set `CTPLOT_BASEDIR`.
-The other paths are subdirectories of basedir, which can be overridden by setting them explicitly.

-### run with mod_wsgi
-Enable [mod_wsgi](https://code.google.com/p/modwsgi) and in your apache config set a `WSGIScriptAlias` like

-    WSGIApplicationGroup %{GLOBAL}
-    WSGIDaemonProcess ctplot processes=2 threads=20
-    WSGIScriptAlias /ctplot /path/to/ctplot.wsgi

-Set `processes` to the number of plot creating processes that are allowed to run in parallel (number of cores).

-### run as cgi-script
-To run ctplot as simple CGI script with [mod_wsgi](http://httpd.apache.org/docs/current/mod/mod_cgi.html), rename `ctplot.wsgi` to `ctplot.py` (or what ever you prefer), put it into your server tree and register it with a CGI handler.
+and put it into your server tree and register it with a CGI handler.

-### run as stand alone app
-Run `ctserver` (needs tornado) to run ctplot as standalone webserver, then open http://localhost:8080.
+### Run as standalone app

-You may set `CTPLOT_PORT` to set a port different from 8080.
+Run `ctserver` (depends on [tornado](http://www.tornadoweb.org)) to run ctplot as standalone webserver.
+You may set the environment variable `CTPLOT_PORT` to set a port different from the default of 8080.

+## Run as Docker container
+Use the `Dockerfile` to create a [Docker](https://www.docker.com/) image.

+    docker build -t ctplot .

+To run the image do

+    docker run -p 8080:8080 -v /path/to/data:/data ctplot